Bridge strike: Impacts

 China, 20% of all bridge damage is caused by bridge strike.
-Texas Department of Transportation estimated in 2013 that an average cost to repair a bridge strike is $180,000 USD.
+Texas Department of Transportation estimated in 2013 that an average cost to repair a bridge strike is US$180,000.

 Strikes that don't damage the bridges can significantly damage the vehicles.
 There are many examples of buses having their roof completely cut off by bridge strike, such as Birkenhead in 2014, Long Island in 2018, and Glasgow in 2023.
 Local communities also incur costs related to strikes without bridge damage, including those due to road closures, police response and cleanup.
 From 2021 to 2022, Network Rail lost £12 million in train delay and cancellation fees.